Holiday Fruit Salad with Marshmallows

 My mom’s version of this overnight fruit salad varies from Dama’s recipe which called for 2 whole eggs, 1/2 can pineapple, 1/2 cup sugar, 1/2 pound marshmallows, 1/2 pint of whipping cream, juice of one lemon, 1/2 pound green grapes and a pinch of salt.
 It has definitely morphed through the years.

 Dama’s directions were pre-refrigeration stating, “Let stand in a cold place 24 hours before serving.”
 My splattered recipe card mentioned you can use vinegar or lemon juice and the addition of pineapple juice was also scrawled in the margins as an afterthought.
 No matter what fruit or acids you choose to use, I hope this lovely holiday fruit salad graces your table one day soon.

 - This is an extremely versatile salad!
 I typically use softer fruits, both fresh and drained canned fruit.
-But chopped apples, dates and/or nuts would be wonderful, too.
-The can of Royal Anne Cherries (I use Oregon brand) is a must for my family’s version, though I have been having trouble locating them the past couple years.
+But chopped apples, dates, and/or nuts would be wonderful, too.
+The can of Royal Anne Cherries (I use Oregon brand) is a must for my family’s version, though I have been having trouble locating them the past couple of years.

 - This is definitely an “overnight” fruit salad as the time spent in the refrigerator allows the marshmallows to soften and the dressing to thicken.
 So plan ahead when adding this to your menu.

 - Make sure to drain your canned fruit as excess juice will thin the dressing.

-- I add the bananas the day I’m serving this salad so they don’t discolor.
+- PRO-Tip: Add the bananas the day you’re serving this salad so they don’t discolor.
 Gently toss before serving.
 My mom would add maraschino cherries for a pop of red color.